The other day, leader of a “star studded” GitHub repo sent me email with this paragraph:

 “… This is hard.
 I am in the process of re-engineering XYZ’s deeper work in stage 2.
 He “went away” and did a lot of refactoring, and we end up losing massively on the

 My comment.
 Standard C++ code can be very fast, but there are few fundamental “laws of physics” that can not be broken that must be applied to the fast, mission critical code.

 5. C++17 features, make for smaller/faster code vs 11/14

 6. C++ ABI problem is not solved.

 Applying the above to existing code is hard.
-Especially if you have believed the opposites are true.
+Especially if you have believed (strongly) the opposites “rules” are true.